mxlian/paragliding_notes/README.md

 # Welcome to paragliding_notes

 In my still short carreer as a paraglider, I collected a lot of notes over my desk with questions, ideas and recomendations about flying.
-I will like to keep the notes alive and keep them growing.

 Feel free to submit pull requests and discuss the content.